lingualdev/lingualdev.github.io/content/blog/i18n-checklist-part-2.md

 If you don't want to test specific regions or translations, there is an option to **test different text lengths** by randomizing the text.
 This can help to ensure that different word lengths do not break the layout.

 For a more qualitative approach, you can have native speakers **manually test the application** and collect the feedback based on these tests.
-This a more intensive approach which also can't be automated, but can provide very valuable and deep insights when rolling out the application to a new region.
+This is a more intensive approach which also can't be automated, but can provide very valuable and deep insights when rolling out the application to a new region.

 The third approach is to use **checkers and linters**.
-These can help to identify missing keys in specific translations files.
-Further more some checkers can also identify broken translations.
+These can help to identify missing keys in specific translation files.
+Some checkers can also identify broken translations.
 You can run these linters/checkers locally while developing features and/or run them on the CI and get notfied when something is broken.
-In general these tools can be very helpful to understand the state of the translations when you are not using any translation management system.
+These tools can be very helpful to understand the state of the translations when you are not using any translation management system.

-Finally you can also run automated tests against specific languages in your app, these tests can range from UI tests that verify specific strings exist to more advanced approaches like visual regression testing.
+Finally you can also run automated tests against specific languages in your app.
+These tests can range from UI tests that verify the existence of specific strings to more advanced approaches like visual regression testing.

 You can also checkout [i18n-check](https://github.com/lingualdev/i18n-check) if you are using `react-intl` or `react-i18next` to verify your translations.